 Collaboration post!
-Sarca from Caught Me Gaming and Kevin from Buried On Mars take on Led Zeppelin!
-Each week, we will be reviewing a Led Zeppelin album on our respective blogs!
+Sarca from Caught Me Gaming and Kevin from Buried On Mars take on The Tragically Hip, Canada’s National band!
+Each week, we will travel through the history of releases by The Tragically Hip, going through EVERYTHING they’ve ever released in audio and video form – studio album, live show, video releases.
 So don’t forget to check out Kevin’s blog too!

 Need to catch up?
 Previously:

 - The Tragically Hip – My “Un-plucked” History